Event—Public Programming

 Exhibition Tours - The exhibition Mapping Outside the Lines will be on-view throughout the weekend.
 Visitors will have the chance to hear more from the exhibition organizers about the maps of Mexico on view, as well as notable maps of Mexico in the Newberry’s collections.

-Rare Map and Book Fair - A map and book fair will run on the second and third day of the lecture weekend, featuring leading map and book dealers from across the country.
+Rare Map, Book, and Autograph Fair - A rare map, book, and autograph fair will run on the second and third day of the lecture weekend, featuring leading map, book, and autograph dealers from across the country.

 Event Schedule